imker25/gpsa/ReadMe.md

 The statistic summary report will include `-` (in case of csv output) or `0.0000` (in case of json output) for statistic values that make no sense.
 For example it will not calculate a sum out of speed values or the average out of time stamps.

-The statistic summary report will include `-` (in case of csv output) or `0.0000` (in case of json output) for statistic values that make no sense.
-For example it will not calculate a sum out of speed values or the average out of time stamps.

 ## Development

 To develop this software install [Go](https://golang.org/) and [Gradle](https://gradle.org/) on your machine.